rubyworks/facets/CONTRIBUTE.md

   reference the issue id in the message using `#` and add `[bug]`.
 If a change is a significant change to the API, then end the message with `[major]`.
   These are all rules of thumb, and no expects them to be applied perfectly.

+## Documentation

+Facets started when the only choice for API documentation was RDoc.
+So originally that's how methods were documented.
+Since then both YARD and Tomdoc have come along.
+And some of these documentation styles have creeped into a number of methods.
+So right now, things are a bit messy.
+But going forward it looks like we are going to settle on Tomdoc as the official documentation style (but using the tomparse gem's extensions).
+Using Tomdoc will give us reasonable interoperabiltiy with both RDoc and YARD, both of which now have support for Tomdoc (albeit support is not 100% the same, but hopefully it's close enough).

+Offically we publish documentation via rubydoc.info, which is the YARD server, and via the Facets website in Shomen JSON format.

+When writting documentation for a method it is best to give a simple summary explaination, followed by some basic examples.
+Follow that up with deeper explaination if needed, including *when* and *why* the method could be useful.